-How Shipping Speeds can help your business
+How improving shipping speeds can help your business

 Increase customer confidence and brand trust by providing clarity and transparency

 You can see how loungewear retailer Smash+Tess communicates all three elements at checkout.
-Their customers are able to decide how quickly they want to get their product and how much it will cost them to get it to them faster.
+Its customers are able to decide how quickly they want to get their product and how much it will cost them to get it to them faster.
 Even before money has left the customer’s account, they trust that the retailer they’re buying from will deliver.

 Reduce customer cart abandonment—while increasing sales and revenue

-Cart abandonment can happen for many reasons ranging from unexpected shipping costs to site errors.
+Cart abandonment can happen for many reasons, ranging from unexpected shipping costs to site errors.
 But we know that checkouts with shipping rates and delivery time estimates have higher conversion rates than checkouts that omit this information.
 At the very least, you can mitigate any ambiguity about when it will be delivered.

 Adding shipping speeds to your checkout will help to reduce cart abandonment because it adds a level of certainty and initiates trust.
 Providing this information upfront sets expectations for your customers and provides them with a clear sense of when they can expect their purchase, making them less likely to back out of the order if they do not agree with the shipping terms.
 It’s the first way you can encourage customers to come back, and how you can initiate more sales and more revenue.
-When you don’t add them at checkout, you risk driving away customers to your competitors.

 Improve customer service and experience

-Customers have come to expect up to date information at their fingertips, and that goes for knowing all the details of their online purchases.
+Customers have come to expect up-to-date information at their fingertips, and that goes for knowing all the details of their online purchases.
 Why are customers so keen to know when their package is going to arrive?
-It ties back to the fear of missed delivery and out of fear of stolen packages, especially high value items, fear of packages lost in transit, or even fear that someone else in the household picks up the package that may have been meant as a surprise—think birthday gifts!
+It ties back to the fear of missed delivery and out of fear of stolen packages (especially high value items), fear of packages lost in transit, or even fear that someone else in the household picks up the package that may have been meant as a surprise (think birthday gifts!).

 Providing merchants with shipping speeds at checkout, combined with tracking capabilities and an integration with Shop or another package service, will arm your customers with information and clarity.
 They will be less likely to contact your customer service department with questions about their orders and delivery status.
-Fewer delivery questions means a better customer experience which also means a lower impact to your customer support team.
-A better customer experience means happier customers which means they’ll be more likely to come back to your store for repeat purchases.
+Fewer delivery questions means a better customer experience, which also means a lower impact to your customer support team.
+A better customer experience means happier customers, which means they’ll be more likely to come back to your store for repeat purchases.

-How Shipping Speeds fit into your shipping strategy
+How shipping speeds fit into your shipping strategy

 Whether you’re developing a new shipping strategy or revisiting your existing one, it is a lever that can influence your business as a whole.
 Adding shipping speeds should be a key consideration for your shipping strategy—just as important as which methods you make available and how much you charge.

-You might decide to pass the cost of shipping onto your customers, or offer free, or flat-rate options.
+You might decide to pass the cost of shipping on to your customers, or offer free or flat-rate options.
 Showing shipping speeds will give your customers clarity on what they’re paying, even if shipping is free, and how long it will take to receive their package.
 You will want to do the same for any alternative shipping method you offer, such as curbside pickup or local delivery.
 It can mean the difference between a sale and an abandoned cart.

 💡 Learn more: